 University Academy works with the bus company to establish new stops when necessary.
 If the need develops for any changes to a designated bus route or stop, the parents/guardians must submit a new transportation request.
 The bus transportation contractor reviews and assigns changes to existing routes within ten (10) business days.
-All transportation requests submitted due to an address change require proof of residency and parents/guardians must contact Kellie Brady, bradyk@universityacademy.org.
-Once the school receives proof of residency, transportation changes will be processed.
+All transportation requests submitted due to an address change require proof of residency and parents/guardians must contact Kellie Brady,bradyk@universityacademy.org.Once the school receives proof of residency, transportation changes will be processed.
+If you need to update your student's transportation address please reach out to the Transportation Department via email.

-There will be no changes made to bus routes during the first two (2) weeks school (August) or the last month of school (May).
+There will be no changes made to bus routes during the first two (2) weeks of school or the last month of school (May).
 University Academy does not create nor add short-term, temporary bus stops to routes.